Frank Barrow: Coaching career

 Barrow moved into coaching, and founded the amateur club Thatto Heath in 1981.

-Barrow had a brief coaching spell at Oldham before later joining Swinton, and was coach when the club reached the 1988–89 Divisional Premiership final.
+He had a brief coaching spell at Oldham before later joining Swinton, and was coach when the club reached the 1988–89 Divisional Premiership final.
 He resigned at the end of the season in order to re-join St Helens as an assistant coach to Alex Murphy.

 Following the departure of Murphy, Barrow remained at St Helens as an assistant under new head coach Mike McClennan.
 He was also an assistant coach under McClennan for Tonga at the 1995 Rugby League World Cup.

 In 2005, he was inducted into St Helens' Hall of Fame.

-Personal life
+Personal life and death

 Frank Barrow's brothers, Tony and Billy, also played professional rugby league for St Helens.
+Frank Barrow died on 22 July 2026, aged 83.